cockroachdb/docs/v19.2/foreign-key.md

 ---
 title: Foreign Key Constraint
-summary: The Foreign Key constraint specifies a column can contain only values exactly matching existing values from the column it references.
+summary: The `FOREIGN KEY` constraint specifies a column can contain only values exactly matching existing values from the column it references.
 toc: true
 ---

-A foreign key is a column (or combination of columns) in a table whose values must match values of a column in some other table.
-The purpose of foreign keys is to enforce [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity), which essentially says that if column value A refers to column value B, then column value B must exist.
+A foreign key is a column (or combination of columns) in a table whose values must match values of a column in some other table. `FOREIGN KEY` constraints enforce [referential integrity](https://en.wikipedia.org/wiki/Referential_integrity), which essentially says that if column value A refers to column value B, then column value B must exist.

 For example, given an `orders` table and a `customers` table, if you create a column `orders.customer_id` that references the `customers.id` primary key: